You're not logged in | Login / Register |

 Drop Kick • *Snapback Effect*

-Can only be done after a Slash Elbow.
-This has a Snapback Effect so if lands your opponent's character is switched out and their partner loses all red life.
+Can only be done after a Slash Elbow, Alex will slam his opponent out of the ring, which is Snapback move.
+If this lands, your opponent's character is switched out and their partner loses all red life.

 Joystick Joystick Joystick Joystick